-Also, those looking for Black Friday deals are willing to travel farther to get them, with the median travel distance up 16 percent from a typical shopping weekend.
+- Even though the majority of shoppers prefer their local stores, Black Friday deal-seekers are willing to travel slightly farther; the median travel distance increased 16 percent from a typical weekend.

 - JCPenney and Target shoppers had the largest increase in travel distance (15 percent), while Walmart and Home Depot shoppers had the smallest increase in travel distance (2 percent) when comparing Black Friday holiday weekend versus a typical weekend.

 - UberMedia’s cross-shopping affinity analysis revealed that Target customers are four times more likely to shop at Kohl’s than Nordstrom, and Macy’s customers are twice as likely to visit JCPenney than Kohl’s, as revealed in UberMedia’s market chart, below.